FLEXFORD (was WYEBRIDGE)

-Purchased from its original creator, Julian Russell, in my spare time I've spent the last couple of years making modifications to it as I wanted to portray a Western Region branchline in its last few days before closure and track lifting.
+Purchased from its original creator, Julian Russell, in my spare time I've spent the last couple of years making considerable modifications to it as I wanted to portray a Western Region branchline in its last few days before closure and track lifting.

 It will also make a suitable display piece for stock as I weather it and ring the changes from my little photo display diorama that I've used for so long.